 Read our full Philips Avent Comfort review here.

 Pros: hospital grade pump, very quiet, rechargeable battery, night light

 The Spectra S1 is the most affordable home use breast pump if you need a pump for heavy use or exclusive pumping.
 It’s a hospital grade pump and will cope with any breastfeeding issues.
-If you have been using a breast pump in hospital and want to maintain the same expression schedule, then we highly recommend this pump for at home.
-This pump will tackle any breastfeeding problem thrown at it including sore nipples, multiple babies and low milk supply.
+If you have been using a breast pump in the hospital and want to maintain the same expression schedule, then we highly recommend this pump for at home.
+This pump will tackle any breastfeeding problem thrown at it including sore nipples, multiple babies, and low milk supply.
 Considering its performance this pump is a steal at the retail price of around £150 but check out online offers as you can sometimes pick it up for less.

 5. Ameda Lactaline Personal Dual

 Pros: quiet, use double or single, battery option, easy to clean, adjustable suction